rmathew1992/olinjs-2/README.md

 ## Mongo

-[MongoDB](http://en.wikipedia.org/wiki/Mongodb) is a NoSQL database system that stores data in a form similar to JSON.
+[MongoDB](http://en.wikipedia.org/wiki/Mongodb) is a database (system for storing data every time you run an application) that stores data in a form like JSON.
 We'll be using it as our primary method of storage.

 In order to use Mongo locally, we need to start up the Mongo [daemon](http://en.wikipedia.org/wiki/Daemon_(computing).
 Open up your terminal and type this in
 ```